School of Safety, Security & Emergency Management

 A. Prerequisite: ENG 102.
 Develop oral and written communication skills specific to the public emergency service sector's needs.
 Focusing on the technical aspects involved in supporting public initiatives operating within the legal system and learning the specific requirements for submitting documentation to various technical committees.
 Credit will not be awarded to students who have credit for FSE 300 and 300W.

 FSE 305.
-Hazardous Materials.
+Fire Protection and Hazardous Materials.
 (3 Credits)

 A. Prerequisite: FSE 120.
 Study of hazardous material problems in transportation, storage, and use.
 Chemical properties relating to specific reactions, engineering controls, and control in an emergency situation.
 Emphasis on the role of pre-emergency planning, combating, coordinating, and controlling a hazardous materials incident.
-Credit will not be awarded for both FSE 305 and OSH 305.

 FSE 310.
 WMD/Hazardous Materials.
 (3 Credits)